 The first thing I want to say is that I hope you and your loved ones are safe and well and that the aftermath of this global condition wraps a rainbow around us all.
 These are the days of going inward and realizing our spiritual potential.
 Use these days to go deep within and you will emerge a different and more evolved being.

-This website is a collection of the body of musical work I have created since
+This website is a collection of the body of work I have created since becoming OmJaya.

 I have enjoyed a career of collaborations but have never released work solely created and performed alone.
-Now at age 60, humble and I hope a little wiser, from my heart, a new voice is emerging.
+Now at age 60, humble and I hope a little wiser, a new voice is emerging.

 The work in this site is the reflection of a new era in my life.

 I hope you are also experiencing the promise of a new era in your life